Overview

 Low Dose Naltrexone (LDN)

 According to the Low Dose Naltrexone home page [LDN], LDN has been seen to benefit IBS, which is considered to be an autoimmune disease.
-Dr. Jill Cottel also reports successfuly treating irratable bowel syndrome using LDN [Elsegood2016, pg xviii].
+Dr. Jill Cottel also reports successfully treating irritable bowel syndrome using LDN [Elsegood2016, pg xviii].

 [Toljan2018 🕮 ] [Kariv2006 🕮 ] reports a 4-week trial of 0.5mg LDN with 42 IBS patients.
 Global assessment showed an improvement in 76% the participants, with the mean number of pain-free days increasing significantly from 0.5 to 1.25 days.
 Dr. Weyrich notes that this was a relatively low dose, and better response might be expected with dose titration towards the usual dose of LDN of 4.5mg/day.

-Dr. Weyrich has been trained in the use of Low Dose Naltrexone (LDN).
+Dr. Weyrich has been trained to use Low Dose Naltrexone (LDN).
 However, Dr. Weyrich has not treated any cases of IBS with LDN.

 Please see What is Low Dose Naltrexone? for more information.